rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnect-topologies.md

 The default configuration in Azure AD Connect sync assumes:

 * Each user has only one enabled account, and the forest where this account is located is used to authenticate the user.
-This assumption is for both password sync and federation.
+This assumption is for password hash sync, pass-through authentication and federation.
 UserPrincipalName and sourceAnchor/immutableID come from this forest.
 * Each user has only one mailbox.
 * The forest that hosts the mailbox for a user has the best data quality for attributes visible in the Exchange Global Address List (GAL).
 If there's no mailbox for the user, any forest can be used to contribute these attribute values.
 * If you have a linked mailbox, there's also an account in a different forest used for sign-in.